monkeybird/autimaat/README.md

 supervisor like systemd is required.
 The bot will create a PID file at `/path/to/profile/app.pid`, in case the supervisor requires it.

-When dealing with systemd, the bot may have to be forked at least once, after it has been launched.
-Otherwise, systemd will keep killing it and re-launching it in a never ending loop.
-Forking the bot is done through the following command:
+The bot will fork itself once, after it has been launched.
+This is done to play nice with things like systemd.
+Manually forking the bot Can be done through the command:

 	$ kill -s USR1 `pidof autimaat`

 This tells the bot to fork itself, while passing along any existing connections.
 The old process then shuts itself down.
-This mechanism allows the bot to be binary- patched, without downtime.
+This mechanism allows the bot to be binary-patched, without downtime.

 ### Weather API